nightfallai/nightfall_dlp_action/README.md

 canonical detector names to their likelihoods (link to more info on our API Documentation).
 The `likelihood` you specify per detector serves as a floor in which any findings with likelihoods of equal or greater values will be flagged.

+### Versioning
+The NightfallDLP Github Action issues Releases using semantic versioning